 Current Outdoor Watering Rules

-We encourage customers to conserve our water resources.
-Information on indoor and outdoor water conservation can be found on the Water Efficiency and Customer Service pages.
+We encourage customers to continue conserving our water resources.
 Cobb County Water System has free conservation kits and comprehensive educational resources on how to use water efficiently indoors and outdoors.

 Water Waste Reporting

 We hope all citizens follow the watering schedule currently in place allowing for outdoor watering before 10 a.m. and after 4 p.m.
 We all have a role in using our water wisely.
 If you observe water being wasted in our community, please contact us with a description and address of the event by emailing [email protected] or calling 770-419-6278.

 - Allowing a hose to run unattended without a shutoff nozzle

 - Misdirected sprinklers watering pavement and impermeable objects